diceroll123/discord.py/docs/api.rst

 .. function:: on_guild_integrations_update(guild)

+    .. versionadded:: 1.4

     Called whenever an integration is created, modified, or removed from a guild.

+    This requires :attr:`Intents.integrations` to be enabled.

     :param guild: The guild that had its integrations updated.
     :type guild: :class:`Guild`